reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Installation Guide & Download Link
 - Recommended to use Magisk Delta if Dolby Atmos is activated https://t.me/androidryukimodsdiscussions/100091
 - Don't use ACDB Magisk Module!
-- Remove any other Dolby module with different name (no need to remove if it's the same name)
+- Remove any other Dolby module with different name (no need to remove if it's the same name) if Dolby Atmos is activated
 - Reboot
 - Install this module https://www.pling.com/p/1531791/ via Magisk app or Recovery
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module